 Sessions are highly interactive, not lectures.

-The TSA course host will set optional tasks between classes to ensure students consolidate material and elevate their performance as much as possible.
+The TARA course host will set optional tasks between classes to ensure students consolidate material and elevate their performance as much as possible.

 Sessions can be recorded in case a student is away for a particular class and would like to catch up.

 U2 Tuition specialises in top UK University and Oxbridge applications, with Oxbridge tutors available in all degree courses.
-We provide one-to-one TSA preparation, alongside the group TSA course.
-The group TSA course is designed for short-term intensive preparation over the summer period, but many students also choose to take on a 1-1 TSA tutor to provide them with the essential skills prior to this booster course or to further hone their individual TSA performance.
+We provide one-to-one TARA (formerly TSA) preparation, alongside the group TARA course.
+The group TARA course is designed for short-term intensive preparation over the summer period, but many students also choose to take on a 1-1 TARA tutor to provide them with the essential skills prior to this booster course or to further hone their individual TARA performance.
 We also provide personal statement and interview preparation.
 Get in touch with us to arrange this if of interest.

 TSA Course Components